mikosaur/heiskontroll/README.md

-# heiskontroll
+# Heiskontroll
-Redpill linpro heiskontroll oppgave
+Oppgave for teknisk intervju